Open access at the Nature Portfolio

 Under the OA model, an article is made immediately available online when published, and is free to read for anyone in the world, rather than only to subscribing readers or institutions.
 The article is made available under a Creative Commons CC-BY license, which allows for anyone to reuse, share, or build upon the work.

 In our fully OA journals (such as Nature Communications and Scientific Reports), all articles are made OA on publication.
-In a Transformative Journal (including Nature and the Nature research journals from January 2021), authors can choose between gold OA or subscription publication, based on their preferences, funder or institutional requirements for OA, and the availability of APC funding.
+In a Transformative Journal (including Nature and the Nature research journals), authors can choose between gold OA or subscription publication, based on their preferences, funder or institutional requirements for OA, and the availability of APC funding.

 Payment for publication is typically made by the authors’ institutions or funding bodies, who pay an Article Processing Charge (APC) when the research is accepted.
 APCs vary from title to title, starting from €1,570 in Scientific Reports to € 9,500 in Nature.